joeyparrish/pokeheim/testing-script.md

 1. Confirm that neck stats are shown
 1. Confirm that other entries are silhouetted
 1. Go to shoreline
-1. Search up shore for accessible, non-deep-sea Serpent
+1. Search up shore for accessible, non-deep-sea Serpent (random - you may need to find a spot to sit for an hour to be sure one will spawn)

 ## 15. Riding